Isolating Recurring Execution-Dependent Abnormal Patterns on NISQ Quantum Devices: Background

-A quantum computation operates on \emph{qubits}, the quantum analogue of classical bits.
-Unlike a classical bit, a qubit can exist in a superposition of the $|0\rangle$ and $|1\rangle$ states; measuring it collapses the superposition and returns a classical outcome.
-Computations are expressed as \emph{quantum circuits}: sequences of \emph{quantum gates} applied to one or more qubits.
-Single-qubit gates (e.g., $X$, $H$, $R_z$) manipulate individual qubits, while two-qubit entangling gates (e.g., CX, ECR) create correlations between qubit pairs.
+A quantum computation operates on \emph{qubits}.
+Unlike a classical bit, a qubit can exist in a superposition of $|0\rangle$ and $|1\rangle$; measurement collapses the superposition and returns a classical outcome.
+Computations are expressed as \emph{quantum circuits}: sequences of \emph{quantum gates} applied to qubits.
+Each gate corresponds to a unitary matrix, and a circuit implements the matrix product of its gates.
+Two circuits are \emph{semantically equivalent} if they produce the same measurement statistics.

-Mathematically, each quantum gate corresponds to a unitary matrix, and a quantum circuit denotes the matrix product of the gates it contains.
-Two circuits are therefore considered \emph{equivalent} if they implement the same overall unitary transformation, even if they use different quantum gate sequences.
-This notion of equivalence is central to quantum compilation: the compiler may rewrite a circuit into a different but semantically equivalent form in order to satisfy hardware constraints or improve execution quality.
-For example, the same logical computation may be realized using different decompositions, qubit mappings, or gate orderings, all of which preserve the intended functionality while changing how the circuit interacts with the underlying hardware.